Playwright’s Perspective: Noura

 By Heather Raffo, Playwright

-Beginning in 2013, I led a series of workshops with Arab American women in New York City.
+Beginning in 2013, I was working with Epic Theatre Ensemble to lead a series of workshops with Arab American women in New York City.
 These women, like me, were attempting to bridge two distinct cultures: American culture that prides itself on rugged individualism and Middle Eastern culture that prides itself on the deeply interwoven social fabric of community.
-After a year of work writing their own personal narratives, challenging cultural taboos, and fearlessly articulating their many harrowing stories of leaving home, I brought them A Doll’s House.
+After a year of work writing their own personal narratives, challenging cultural taboos, and fearlessly articulating their many harrowing stories of leaving home, we read A Doll’s House.
 They then began to consider the many Nora Helmers in their own lives.

 “A different conflict between individualism and community was playing out before my eyes, not just as an Arab American but also as modern wife and mother.”